abhi3700/My_Learning_Cryptography/proj/zkp/README.md

   1. Completeness: Given a statement and a witness, the prover can convince the verifier.
   2. Soundness: A malicious prover cannot convince the verifier of a false statement.
   3. Zero-knowledge: The proof does not reveal anything but the truth of the statement, in particular it does not reveal the prover’s witness.
+- Ideally, using encryption with randomization gets us to generating a proof of knowledge.
+And that proof is sufficient enough to be verified in an **non-interactive** way.
+That's why randomization/non-deteminism is important to achieve in blockchain systems, which contradicts wih the deterministic nature of blockchain systems.
+And therefore, we need precompiled contracts to achieve this.
+EVM already has that built-in. [code in VM](https://github.com/ethereum/go-ethereum/tree/91cb6f863a965481e51d5d9c0e5ccd54796fd967/core/vm).
+Hence, the SC doesn't need to compute that proof, but rather the involved MPCs can do that and then the SC can verify the proof.
 - The challenge in ZKP is to write provable circuits with minimal constraints.
 Showcased in this [video](https://www.youtube.com/watch?v=umLmjsi_GbY).
 Reduced from `260` to `164` using an optimized code for the same circuit using ZoKrates lang.
 - **Use cases**:
   - [Tornado Cash](./tornado-cash/)